-In this post, you’ll learn how to export SCCM device collection using PowerShell.
-With a simple PowerShell command Export-CMCollection, you can export the device collection in ConfigMgr.
+In this post I will show you how to export SCCM device collection using PowerShell.
+Using Export-CMCollection PowerShell command, you can export the device collection in ConfigMgr.

 Other than using PowerShell, there are multiple methods to export a device collection in Configuration Manager.

 For example, you can manually export a device collection using SCCM console.
-You have to enter each collection and select the devices and then copy the data and paste to excel.
+To do that you have to enter each collection and select the devices and then copy the data and paste to excel.

 In fact the easiest way to export devices from a collection is to open your collection, select the devices, do a Ctrl+C and then open excel and past the clipboard contents.

-Exporting the device collection here means you export all the devices within that collection to an excel file that can be analyzed later.
+Exporting a device collection here means you export all the devices within that collection to an excel file that can be analyzed later.

 It is always good thing to export the device collection when you want to compare two device collections.